Tuan Yi-kang

 Tuan Yi-kang (段宜康 (Duàn Yíkāng); born 14 November 1963) is a Taiwanese politician.
 A former leader of the Democratic Progressive Party's now-abolished New Tide faction, he has served on the party's Central Standing Committee, the Taipei City Council and the Legislative Yuan.

 Early life and education

+Tuan was born in Taipei to a waishengren family.
+His parents were Chinese refugees from Jiangsu who migrated to Taiwan during the Great Retreat.

-Tuan was born in Taipei and graduated from Ta-Chih Junior High School and Chung Kung Senior High School.
-He then attended National Taiwan University, where he earned a bachelor's degree in political science.
+After graduating from Ta-Chih Junior High School and Cheng Kung Senior High School, Tuan attended National Taiwan University, where he earned a bachelor's degree in political science.

 Political career

 Tuan started his political career by working for legislators Lu Hsiu-yi, Hung Chi-chang and Yeh Chu-lan.
 He was Kao Chih-peng's campaign manager in Kao's 1993 run for Penghu County Magistrate.
 In 1994, Tuan was elected to the Taipei City Council, and served until 2002.
 Tuan took office in the Legislative Yuan later that year, and was defeated in his 2005 reelection campaign.
 He was the chief convener of the New Tide faction, before it was officially dissolved in 2006.
 In 2008, Tuan served within the Democratic Progressive Party as deputy secretary-general, resigning in March.